zdravkov/kendo-docs/using-kendo-with-twitter-bootstrap.md

 # Using Kendo with Twitter Bootstrap

 Kendo UI widgets can be used seamlessly alongside [Twitter Bootstrap](http://getbootstrap.com/).
+This can be seen in the [Kendo UI + Twitter Bootstrap demo](http://demos.telerik.com/kendo-ui/bootstrap) ([source on GitHub](https://github.com/telerik/kendo-bootstrap-demo)).

 To replicate the look and feel of Bootstrap in Kendo UI, take the following steps: